tensorflow/community/rfcs/20210119-determinism.md

 * selects a deterministic algorithm for XLA reductions on GPU, and
 * selects a deterministic gradient algorithm for `tf.image.resize` with `method=ResizeMethod.BILINEAR` and `tf.keras.layers.UpSampling2D` with `interpolation='bilinear'`

 Calling `tf.config.enable_deterministic_ops(True)` will be equivalent to setting `TF_DETERMINISTIC_OPS` to `'true'` or `'1'` plus additionally making all other ops deterministic.
 In the short term, we will continue making more ops deterministic with `TF_DETERMINISTIC_OPS`, so that we can implement and test determinism to ensure it works fully before introducing the `enable_deterministic_ops` API.
 Once the `enable_deterministic_ops` API is implemented, the two environment variables will be first deprecated and then removed.

 tf.data also has flags for determinism.
 The system will throw an error message if flags are out of sync i.e. if deterministic_execution_enabled is enabled but if the tf.data option is set to ‘false’, we will throw an error. (`tf.data.Options.experimental_deterministic`).
 We’ll also add the necessary checks for Dataset.map and Dataset.interleave.
 See the [Random ops](#random-ops) section for how random Datasets, such as `tf.data.experimental.RandomDataset`, are handled.

 ### Grappler changes

 Grappler graph optimizations may add nondeterministic behavior.
-In particular some optimizations will time out if they take too long to run.
-Grappler is not affected by the `enable_deterministic_ops` API, as the API only affects ops.
+In particular, some optimizations will time out if they take too long to run.
+Grappler will not be affected by the `enable_deterministic_ops` API, as the API only affects ops.
 However, the purpose of the API is to allow users to write deterministic models, and this is impossible if Grappler is nondeterministic.
 Therefore, we will either make Grappler deterministic by default, or if that is infeasible, add a separate flag to make Grappler deterministic.

 To make Grappler deterministic by default, all timeouts must be removed.
 Typically, a Grappler pass will check if the timeout is exceeded once or several times per iteration of a loop.
 These timeouts can be replaced with a limit in the number of iterations the loop can execute for.
 This approximates a timeout while being deterministic.